Skip to content

 How To Use Windows 10 Clipboard History

-To enable the new clipboard features, head over to Settings>System, scroll down and click on Clipboard on the left column.
+To enable the new clipboard features, head over to Settings>System, scroll down, and click on Clipboard on the left column.
 If you don’t see Clipboard on the left column, you’re not using the Redstone 5 (build 17666).
 The clipboard feature is turned off by default.
 Turn on the toggle under Save Multiple Items to turn it on.
-Below that, you can also turn on Sync Across Devices to let your clipboard history sync between your windows devices running the supported Windows 10 builds.
+Below that, you can also turn on Sync Across Devices to let your clipboard history sync between your Windows devices running the supported Windows 10 builds.
 People concerned about privacy might not want to turn it on.
 Syncing involves uploading your clipboard history to Microsoft’s servers.
-Obviously, your other Windows devices will also need to be logged in using the same Microsoft account.
+Your other Windows devices will need to be logged in using the same Microsoft account.

-If you’re concerned about your privacy though, Windows 10 does let you choose which clipboard items get synced.
-Your default syncing preference when you turn on sync is Automatically sync text that I copy.
+If you’re concerned about your privacy though, Windows 10 does let you choose which clipboard items synced.
+Automatically sync text that I copy. is the default syncing preference.
 However, there is another option that you can select which is Never automatically sync text that I copy.
 If you select this option, Windows will let you choose the clipboard items you want to sync.

 Must read: How to Shutdown Windows 10 without Installing Updates